Memory Commands

 # Process into a note

-kernle -a claire raw process abc123 --type note
+kernle -s my-project raw process abc123 --type note

 # Process into episode with details

-kernle -a claire raw process abc123 --type episode \
+kernle -s my-project raw process abc123 --type episode \

 --objective "Investigated performance issue" \